Rakı: Changing consumption trends

+Legal status and geographical indication

+Rakı is regulated both as an alcoholic beverage under specific Turkish provisions and as a food product under general food regulations.
+In 2009, the Turkish Patent Institute registered the geographical indication of "rakı," granting it legal protection as a product unique to Turkey.
+According to the geographical indication registration, rakı's distinctive character derives solely from grapes and anise cultivated in Turkey.

+The legal definition of rakı was established with the amendment of Law No. 4250, which states: "Rakı, produced by distilling suma, a grape-based distillate, or suma mixed with agriculturally derived ethyl alcohol, a second time with anise seeds in traditional copper stills with a capacity of 5,000 litres or less, must be produced in Turkey, and at least 65% of the total alcohol in the product must be suma."
+The production process and raw material specifications are further detailed in the Turkish Food Codex Communiqué on Distilled Alcoholic Beverages (Communiqué no: 2016/55).

 Production

 Raki is traditionally produced from raisin/grape spirit called suma that is distilled to a maximum of 94.55% abv.
 This spirit is not highly rectified spirit and unlike other flavoured spirits Raki producers consider that the suma has an important role to play in the flavour of Raki itself.

 The suma, or suma mixed with highly rectified spirit, is diluted with water re-distilled with aniseed and the spirit is collected at around 79-80% abv.
 The flavoured distillate is diluted and sweetened and rested for minimum of 30 days prior to sale in order to allow the flavours to harmonize.

+Diageo operates an innovation centre called Yenilikhane in Alaşehir, which houses two 500-litre copper stills used for developing new rakı formulas.
+As of 2025, nearly 200 formulas had been developed at the facility, with three craft products launched to market.
+These craft rakıs hold the distinction of being the first in the category of anise-flavoured beverages worldwide.